jvaughan504-glitch/WIFIRover/docs/wiring_schema.md

   Nanos, and bridges Wi-Fi to two independent UARTs.
 - The **Vehicle Manager Nano** actuates the steering servos, ESC, horn relay, and auxiliary lights.
-- The **Sensor Manager Nano** aggregates distance, temperature, and humidity sensors and streams telemetry.
+- The **Sensor Manager Nano** aggregates four ultrasonic rangefinders and a wheel speed sensor, then streams telemetry.

 > ⚠️ *Always share a common ground between every board and peripheral.*